Splines to SVG

-The following demo considers the 2nd point we create to be the control point of the quadratic Bezier between the 1st and 3rd points.
-Other than that, every new point will be (automatically) smoothly interpolated by the SVG-Spline.
-To observe how the C1 continuity is preserved, show the control-vectors.
+The following demo considers the 2nd point we create to be the control point of a quadratic Bezier between 1st and 3rd points.
+Other than this single guide, every new point is (automatically) smoothly interpolated by the SVG-Spline.

+To observe C1 continuity is maintained, show the control-vectors.
 SVG-Spline automatically equates the 2 adjacent control-vectors of every join.
-The d attribute of the spline path is updated constantly on the screen.
-Common to all demos - mousedown anywhere to create new point which is draggable when highlighted by a ring.
+The updated d attribute of the spline path is without decimals for readability.
+Common to all demos - mousedown to create new point which is draggable when highlighted by a ring.

 mouseover top-right region to reveal the undo button.
 It usually undo last point but sometimes, when last point might be connected, the one-before-last.

 The simple magic of the SVG-Spline is a single T command.
+Coupled with

-Coupled with element convention of repeating last command, it turns a path into a spline.
-Fonts use T intensively.
+SVG path-element convention of repeating last command, it turns a path into Fonts use T intensively.
 The "@" glyph of "Times" uses T 29 times.